Working from home is becoming the new normal amid the recent COVID-19 outbreak.

 This makes it challenging for employees who are not used to working remotely.

 Don’t worry.
 If you’re looking to improve productivity levels while working at home, we’ve got your back.

-In this article, we’re going to share with you 3 technologies that make remote working more productive.
+In this article, we’re going to share with you 3 technologies, aside from a computer monitor, that make remote working more productive.

 The reality is that there are tens of thousands of tools and programs that have been developed to aid remote workers, but the question is:

 Which of these technologies have made it possible for more employees to work from home?

 Here are the top technologies every remote worker should not miss in their arsenal to improve productivity and efficiency.

 We’ll also answer the question of “how does technology improve productivity at work?” and share with you some practical work from home tips to maximize your productivity.